-D. USB Ports and Data Storage
+D. USB Port and Data Storage

-Two industry standard USB ports can be found on the front panel of the Bloodhound computer.
-At this time only the top port is used.
-This USB port allows the use of external USB memory sticks to be used as secondary mass storage of the data collected.
-Any USB memory stick can be used; however, it is recommended that the short versions be used to permit the case to be closed during operations.
+One USB port on the front panel of the Bloodhound computer allows the use of external USB memory sticks to be used as secondary mass storage of the data collected.
+All Bloodhounds are shipped with a USB stick installed.
+Any USB memory stick can be used; however, it is recommended that the short versions (low profile) be used to permit the case to be closed during operations.
 When inserting a USB memory stick, it may take up to 60 seconds for the Bloodhound to recognize it.
-All data is stored and organized on the memory stick and SD card in the root directly under the file name BH_DATA.IBD.
-When starting or changing to a new job number, this file is renamed to OLDFILE.IBD and a new BH_DATA.IBD is started.
-Changing back to the old or last job number will not restore/rename the old IBD file but will destroy the last record, OLDFILE.IBD too.
+All data is stored and organized on the memory stick and SD card in the root directly under the file name BH\DATA.IBD.
+When starting or changing to a new job number, this file is renamed to OLD\DATA.IBD and a new BH\DATA.IBD is started.
+Changing back to the old or last job number will not restore/rename the old IBD file but will destroy the last record, OLD\DATA.IBD too.
 Internally there is a 2 gigabyte or 4 gigabyte SD flash storage card that is the primary point of storage.
 The job data files found on this card can be extracted or deleted through external commands using the serial port that is explained later in this document.
 The data can also be transferred to the USB memory stick from the SD card using the menu option.